actix/actix-website/content/docs/server.md

 Once the workers are created, they each receive a separate _application_ instance to handle requests.
 Application state is not shared between the threads, and handlers are free to manipulate their copy of the state with no concurrency concerns.

-> Application state does not need to be `Send` or `Sync`, but application factories must be `Send` + `Sync`.
+Application state does not need to be `Send` or `Sync`, but application factories must be `Send` + `Sync`.

-To share state between worker threads, use an `Arc`.
+To share state between worker threads, use an `Arc`/`Data`.
 Special care should be taken once sharing and synchronization are introduced.
 In many cases, performance costs are inadvertently introduced as a result of locking the shared state for modifications.

 In some cases these costs can be alleviated using more efficient locking strategies, for example using [read/write locks](https://doc.rust-lang.org/std/sync/struct.RwLock.html) instead of [mutexes](https://doc.rust-lang.org/std/sync/struct.Mutex.html) to achieve non-exclusive locking, but the most performant implementations often tend to be ones in which no locking occurs at all.